SIU SOM PA PROGRAM

 Q. If I’m not accepted to the Program, may I reapply?

-Questions on the profession:
+Questions about the profession:

 Q. What is a physician assistant?

-A. A physician assistant (PA) is a health professional licensed by the state or credentialed by a federal employer to practice medicine as delegated by and with the supervision of a physician.
+A physician assistant (PA) is a health professional licensed by the state or credentialed by a federal employer to practice medicine as delegated by and with the supervision of a physician.
 PAs provide a broad range of medical and surgical services that traditionally have been performed by physicians.

 A hallmark of physician assistant practice is that PAs work as a member of a team, with their supervising physicians as the leaders of the team.
 As members of the medical team, PAs diagnose and treat illness.
 They can meet the needs of patients in a variety of clinical and hospital settings.
 PAs have long been recognized as quality health care providers.